DonaldMbosseu/LsAir/README.md

 This project is divided in two main parts, the first one consisting of 5 different requirements in which I have to solve multiple queries, triggers and events.
 The second part is based on two case studies on Neo4J.

+#Queries to execute.
+The queries to write and execute can all be found in the project statement above, and all the queries done in the SQLScripts above.

+To Create the Database -> DB_Creation Folder.